balt-dev/SSpy/README.md

 ## Notes

 This is still beta software!
 Don't be surprised if it crashes.
 Report the crash to me and I'll handle it.\
-The code behind the file picker was taken from https://github.com/Zygahedron/Parabox-Editor, with [explicit permission from the repository owner.][1]
+~~The code behind the file picker was taken from https://github.com/Zygahedron/Parabox-Editor, with [explicit permission from the repository owner.][1]~~
+The in-app file picker has been removed in favor of a native dialog.

 [1]: https://i.imgur.com/7JyRsjb.png (Permission proof)